herd/herdtools7/pac_tests/notes/notes3.md

     register-write event of `Xd`.

 One can observe those dependencies using some litmus tests.
-Here is two litmus test to observe the basic dependency between the register-read/write events in `Xd` (one in case of an authentication susccess, and the other in case of a fail ):
+Here is two litmus tests to observe the basic dependency between the register-read/write events in `Xd` (one in case of an authentication susccess, and the other in case of a fail ):